VanillaTank/sentence-builder/README.md

 7. Add path to search values in `card-service.service.ts` to places marked with comment
 // ADD PATH TO SEARCH VALUES

+8. Add conditions for creating card headers in `card-part.component.ts` to `getCardHeader()` to places marked with comment
+   // ADD CONDITIONS FOR CREATING CARD HEADERS HERE

 ### How add new card data to existing filter
 1. Create a new .ts file with your card data in `cards-data`